 - Serve warm with aji de tomate de arbol or tree tomato hot sauce.

-Same as above, with the following changes:
+Same as the previous humita recipe, with the following changes:

 Add 4 tbs butter, melted